Al-nvrsk/messenger/README.md

 <img src="./src/assets/attention.png" alt="Attention"/>
  postcss-preset-env - added to project for netlify build.
 There are problems with variables in css during netlify build process without it.

+This line add for test integration with lianer